msppstata/quant1/01-Intro-to-STATA.md

 list make price if price == 15906
 ```

 ## Stata File Types

 - `.DTA`
- You've already encountered the Stata dataset, .dta file type.
+ You've already encountered the Stata dataset, `.dta` file type.

 - `.DO`
- Next is the do-file: holds a list of commands that are executed as if you typed them into the command line one-by-one, .do file type.
+Do-file: holds a list of commands that are executed as if you typed them into the command line one-by-one, .do file type.

- Open a do-file using the drop down menu `(Window > Do File Editor > New Do-File Editor)`:

- Input commands from above

- Various methods to execute code from a do-file:
- 	- entire file, just click execute (do) or highlighted portions, highlight line(s) and click execute (do)
-		note: partially highlighted lines are executed as entire lines
-	- Execute entire file with intentional error e.g. `stop` typed on a line for debuggind purposes
-	- do button or ctrl-d

- Always work in a do-file because:
- 	- Professors will require it
-	- Helps you stay organized
-	- Helps you recover from mistakes
-        - Is a way of saving your work
-	- Saves you typing

- Comments can help you stay organized
- 	- Comments are text in your do-file that are not executed by Stata.
-	- Comment lines begin with `*`
-        - Commen sections (multiple lines) begin with `/*` and end with `*/`

 - `.LOG`
  Log files copy everything that is printed in the results window.
  There are several reasons why you might want to use a log file:
  	- you want a record of commands and output from a Stata session
-	- your instructor may request a log file to be submitted
+	- your instructor may request a `.log` file to be submitted

- There are two types of log files:
- 	`.log` is a text file that can be opened with many programs, Word, Notepad, etc.
-	`.smcl` is a special Stata format that can only be opened with Stata.
-	`.smcl` formats output just as it appears in results window, while `.log` is plain text.
- If you are submitting a log file with an assignment, always use `.log`

- Logs begin recording when they are opened/started, and stop recording when they are closed.
-    Start recording a log file using the drop-down menu (File > Log > Begin...).
-    Stop recording a log file using the drop-down menu (File > Log > Close).
+(More next week)

 ## After-Class Exercises using the `lifeexp.dta` example dataset: